NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 ```bash
 kubectl port-forward -n prometheus $(kubectl -n prometheus get pods | grep kube-prometheus-stack-grafana | awk '{print $1}') 3000 &
 ```
-This will forward port 3000 on your local machine to the Grafana instance running in the EKS cluster.
-At that point you can just open your browser and navigate to `http://localhost:3000` and login with the default username and password (admin/prom-operator).
+This will forward port 3000 on the machine it was executed on to the Grafana instance running in the EKS cluster.
+If you did the installation on your local machine, you should be able to just open your browser and navigate to `http://localhost:3000` and login with the default credentials: admin/prom-operator.

-If you `ssh` into the server where you performed the installation, you'll need to forward port 3000 to that server from your local system.
+If you `ssh` into another system to perform the installation, you'll need to forward port 3000 to that server from your local system.
 You can do that by running the following command from your local machine:
 ```bash
 ssh -L 3000:localhost:3000 -N -f <server>
 ```